+Reply Field Value

+octet_body

+from_cdr :octet

-Reply Field Value] octet_body from_cdr_buffer(RTI::Service::Admin::Comman →body) dReply::octet For example code refer to Example: Controlling services re- motely from a Connext Application.
+For example code refer to Example: Controlling services re-

+motely from a Connext Application.

-1.7.5 Database
+1.8.5 Database

 GET /cloud_discovery_services/(cds)/database/locators

 Operation get_participant_locators

 Gets the list of resolved and original locators for a specified participant.
 The result is returned in the reply's string body as a JSON string with the following format: